-The Portfolio's advisor employs active investment management methods, which means that securities are bought and sold according to the advisor's evaluations of companies and their financial prospects, the prices of the securities, and the stock market and the economy in general.
-The advisor will sell a security when, in the view of the advisor, it is no longer as attractive as an alternative investment or if the advisor deems it to be in the best interest of the Portfolio.
+The Portfolio uses multiple investment advisors.
+Each advisor independently selects and maintains a portfolio of common stocks for the Portfolio.
+Each advisor employs active investment management methods, which means that securities are bought and sold according to the advisor's evaluations of companies and their financial prospects, the prices of the securities, and the stock market and the economy in general.
+Each advisor will sell a security when, in the view of the advisor, it is no longer as attractive as an alternative investment or if the advisor deems it to be in the best interest of the Portfolio.
+Different advisors may reach different conclusions on the same security.
+Each advisor uses a different process to select securities for its portion of the Portfolio's assets; however, each is committed to buying stocks that it believes will produce above-average income and that, in the advisor's opinion, have the potential for long-term capital appreciation.